 What is your set-up strategy?

 A robust plan and set up strategy is essential, but where do you begin?
 Sometimes the answer is to start small: for example, focus on one energy source in one area.
 How much is the energy cost in one particular office suite?
 If one wireless device can help you make economies in one relatively small area, think what a more sophisticated, complex network of devices would achieve across most or all of your business.
 Once you have the data from the one area, you can then use this to determine your next step.

 Make sure the solution you’ve chosen is a robust one.
 To make analysis easier, it’s recommended to choose a monitoring system with data capabilities built in that can handle outages, spikes and missing data.
 Soya also suggests choosing a system with capabilities around monitoring the status of the equipment, that can also detect and manage any maintenance requirements.

 What return on investment can you expect?

 A solid IoT solution should enable quick payback.
 If you’re looking for a specific example, Joe Herbst, Vice President of Controls for Revolution Lighting Technologies, says, “lighting controls typically cost about 20% of the lighting budget, so installing lighting controls should save you about 30% right off the bat in addition to a conversion to LED.”
-Implementing SBT can yield many returns, with perhaps the more visible ones including: increased energy efficiency, reduced operational costs, and enhanced marketability.
+Implementing smart building technology can yield many returns, with perhaps the more visible ones including increased energy efficiency, reduced operational costs, and enhanced marketability.
 Then there’s the one which is, quite literally, hard to put a price on – the improved health and wellbeing of employees.
 In summary, many experts believe intelligent buildings pay for themselves within the first couple of years.
 Think about that.